 - Don’t worry if the wet ingredients look a little split, like scrambled eggs.
 Once you add the dry ingredients it will become a smooth batter.

 - After you have poured the batter into the loaf tin, smooth out the top with either a rubber or offset spatula.
 Because it is a relatively thick batter, the loaf tends to maintain a lot of its shape while baking.

-- DO NOT open the oven until an hour has passed if you are using a convection oven (or the convection setting).
-If you are using a conventional oven, you will need to rotate the loaf tin after 40 minutes to make sure it browns evenly.
+- DO NOT open the oven until 40 minutes have passed, if you are using a convection oven (or the convection setting).
+If you are using a conventional oven, you will need to rotate the loaf tin after 30 minutes to make sure it browns evenly.
 If you open the oven for too long or test it with a toothpick too early, there is a good chance the loaf will slightly fall/collapse.